lostisland/faraday/docs/middleware/response/logger.md

 You can also provide a custom formatter to control how requests, responses and errors are logged.
 Any custom formatter MUST implement the `request` and `response` method, with one argument which will be passed being the Faraday environment.
-Any custom formatter CAN implement the `error` method, with one argument which will be passed being the Faraday error.
+Any custom formatter CAN implement the `exception` method, with one argument which will be passed being the exception (StandardError).
 If you make your formatter inheriting from `Faraday::Logging::Formatter`, then the methods `debug`, `info`, `warn`, `error` and `fatal` are automatically delegated to the logger.